 Q. What Needs To Be Checked During Ahu Validation?

 Answer: During AHU validation, the following tests shall be carried out: Filter efficiency test, Air velocity & a number of air changes, Airflow pattern (visualization), Differential pressure, temperature, RH, Static condition, qualification of area, and Non-viable count.

 Q. What Is The Difference Between Calibration And Validation?

 Answer: Calibration demonstrates that a particular instrument or device produces results within specified limits by comparisons with those produced by a reference or traceable standard over an appropriate range of measurements.
 In contrast, Validation is a documented program that provides a high degree of assurance that a specific.

-Note: Visit regularly more Pharmaceutical interview Questions with answers to be upload soon.
+Note: Visit regularly for more Pharmaceutical interview Questions with answers to be uploaded soon.

 3 thoughts on “Technical Pharmaceutical interview Questions/Answers”